kuegi/kuegiBot/docs/aboutCodingABot/readme.md

 - entries vs. exits
 - benefits of bottrading: taking signals 24/7
 - improving your strategy: why backtesting is so important

+sample implementations: i plan to implement some basic ideas into strategies, to show the process.
+Will write about it here:
+- SMA Cross
+- RSI entries